Amit Kothari

 Six versions later, nobody remembers what the original did or why it worked.
 When something breaks, you’re doing archaeology: reconstructing decisions nobody documented.

-The numbers back this up: more than 40% of agentic AI projects could be cancelled by 2027 due to unanticipated cost, complexity, or unexpected risks.
-Every major analysis keeps landing on the same conclusion.
+That archaeology is how agentic AI projects die: unanticipated cost, complexity, or unexpected risks nobody owns.
+Turns out, every major analysis keeps landing on the same conclusion.
 That’s not a technology problem.
 That’s a governance vacuum.

 System prompts as constitutional documents